 With these aspects of the project in mind I try to do tasks that get me to the goal, that are useful to the main user, and that save time for me, the client, my colleagues, or the users.
 I find that these over-arching guideposts help keep me on track, and also help me to reflect on a project and distill the value I can create or add to it.

-I started out in the nonprofit world, where I found I wanted to spend more time improving the processes of the small staff that managed a large amount of grant funding.
-I was drawn to nonprofit world because I wanted to make a positive contribution to the world.
+I started out in the nonprofit world because I wanted to make a positive contribution to the world.
 I quickly realized nonprofits aren’t always the best actors in achieving that goal.
-I stumbled across this article about using design for problem-solving.
+I stumbled across an article in the NYTimes about using design for problem-solving, which featured Emily Pilloton’s Project H Design (Designing for Humanity).
 I instantly wanted to pursue it as a field.
-A program in my city, Philadelphia, was using design in just this way.
+A program in my current city of Philadelphia, was using design in just this way.
 I visited and knew it was a great fit, so I got a Master’s degree in human-centered design.

 I’m interested in demystifying technology.
 In my past role running a nonprofit makerspace, I envisioned multiple ways to engage with people who identified as “not tech-savvy” so that they would want to explore and have fun with a wide range of technology.
 I also am interested in creating real value for users, teammates, supervisors.
 I want to spend my time doing things that are useful to these people, by saving time, capturing insights, or furthering understanding of complex topics and systems.